averkinderen/mscloud.github.io/_posts/2020-05-08-Update-API-in-APIM-from-Azure-Devops.md

 ---
-title: "Use Azure DevOps pipelines for continuous delivery of APIs to Azure API Management Service "
+title: "Use Azure DevOps pipelines for continuous delivery of APIs to Azure API Management Service"
 categories:
   - Azure
 tags:
   - Azure
   - APIM
+  - Azure Devops
 ---

 One of my customers is on a journey to re-architect old on-premises web applications to more modern webApps using APIs.
 All APIs should use Azure DevOps CI/CD pipelines and will only be exposed through Azure API Management Service.
 We wanted to ensure that every time a developer has released a new build the API definition in APIM would get updated.